 The grapes for our Esprit de Beaucastel were grown on our 120-acre certified organic estate vineyard.

 The grapes were fermented using native yeasts in open and closed stainless steel fermenters.
-After pressing, the wines were moved into barrel, blended, and aged in 1200-gallon French oak foudres before being bottled in May 2007.
-The blend of the 2005 vintage contains an unusually large amount of Grenache, which was so compelling that we made room for it by reducing each other component slightly.
+After pressing, the wines were moved into barrel, blended, and aged in 1200-gallon French oak foudres before being bottled in May 2008.
 The wine is unfined and unfiltered.

 The 2006 Esprit de Beaucastel is delicious and unusually approachable right now, with a complex nose of red plum, ripe cherry, fresh figs and candied orange peel, a velvety, layered palate with spicy plum and cherry fruit, pepper and nutmeg spices, and excellent breadth.
 The finish shows more mineral, plum, and spice, and a little gentle oak from the foudre aging.
 It is delicious now, if very young, and should evolve elegantly in bottle for 10-15 years or longer.